Why Is Anything Conscious?: Back to Foundations

-Some have argued enactivism is incompatible with computation because the set of possible abstractions that must be searched for relevance realisation is intractable \cite{jaeger2024}.
+For example, some have argued enactivism is incompatible with computation at a fundamental physical level, because the set of possible abstractions that must be searched for relevance realisation is intractable \cite{jaeger2024}.
 For tractability, one must first isolate a ``small world'' of relevant information from the ``big world'' of all information \cite{savage1954}.
-Part of the reason we can address this is because we formalise embodiment, in concrete terms from the level of irreducible physical states.
-Embodiment implies finite resource constraints, so we adopt one more axiom from \cite{bennett2024b}.\\
+To address this we formalise embodiment, in concrete terms from the level of irreducible physical states.
+Embodiment implies finite resource constraints \cite{bennett2022c,bennett2025thesis,ciaunica2025nobody}, hence we adopt one more axiom.\\

 \textbf{Axiom 3: } All aspects of the environment are spatially extended \cite{bennett2024b}.\\